draconisPW/PWMAngband/docs/option.rst

 Nonmoving monsters disturb running ``disturb_nomove`` Disturb the player when trying to run in line of sight of a nonmoving monster.

+..

+Wrap long messages in sub-windows ``wrap_messages`` This option displays long messages on multiple lines instead of single lines in sub-windows.

 Birth options
 -------------